AMHembrough/Final-Projcet/README.md

 # Dashboard

-A blueprint for the dashboard is created and includes all of the following:

 ### Storyboard on Google Slide(s)

 These slides will need updated since we have changed the scope of our project to accommodate a model that is better suited for time series forecasting, specifically ARIMA modeling.